-Crime Number of persons referred for Disciplinary Action

-2017 2018 2019

-a.
-Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations 0 0 0

-c.
-Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or drivi ing under the influence in lic quor law violations.

-Caveat: If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because nge.
-Use the following format: "For
+Crime Number of persons referred for Disciplinary Action 2021 2022 2023 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving und er the influence in lic quor law violations.
+Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (READ Disciplinary Actions - Noncampus at explaining the cha nge.
+Use the followi ng format: "For Enter the number of persons referred for disciplinary action property for each of the following categories.
+Do not include disciplinary actions that were strictly for soll the disciplinary action is the result of an arrest, please do nool policy violations i.
+Crime Num per of persons refer Disciplinary Action